neutralinojs/neutralinojs.github.io/docs/api/window.md

 - `resizable`: A boolean value to make the window resizable or fixed.

 This method always expects width and height couples.
-For example, if you are sending `minWidth`, you should send `minHeight` too.
+For example, if you are setting `minWidth`, you should set `minHeight` too.

 ```js
 await Neutralino.window.setSize({